 In 1404, thanks to bishop Piotr Wysz Radoliński, the church became a university prebend.
 In 1453, Jan Kapistran delivered his sermons here.
 Unfortunately, at the beginning of the 17th century, the building underwent baroquesathion: the walls of the church were raised, the whole was covered with a dome, the romanesque walls were plastered and a new entrance was built from the west.
 In 1711, the sacristy was added, and in 1778 the chapel of Wincenty Kadłubek.
 Renovation works were carried out in 1863, 1883 and 1934.

-St. Adalbert’s church is one of the oldest in Kraków, it has preserved the basic fabric of the Romanesque walls, but at present its medieval origin is presented at the eastern wall of the chancel with a Romanesque window, and a portal and window on the south side of the church.
+St. Adalbert’s church is one of the oldest in Kraków, it has preserved the basic fabric of the Romanesque walls, but at present its medieval origin is presented only at the eastern wall of the chancel with a Romanesque window, and a portal and window on the south side of the church.
 Due to the significant rise of the market level over the last thousand years, a few stairs down to the southern portal are necessary.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.